What is Matched Betting? An easy guide

 In matched betting, you always place two opposing bets.
 These are two different kinds of bet:

-Back bet: This is where you put your backing behind an outcome to come true – you’re betting for something (usually to win).
-Back bets are placed at online bookmakers like Coral or Paddy Power.
+Back bet: As the name suggests, this is where you put your backing behind an outcome to come true.
+You’re betting for something (usually to win).
+Place your back bets at online bookmakers like Coral or Paddy Power.

 Lay bet: With a lay bet, you’re doing the opposite and betting against the outcome you bet on before.
 You’re betting that it won’t come true and effectively canceling out your back bet.
-Lay bets can only be placed through online betting exchanges like Betfair or Smarkets.
+Place your lay bets through online betting exchanges like Betfair or Smarkets.

 Matched betting uses the free bet offers given out by bookmakers, such as “Bet £5, get a £5 free bet”.
-If you look at that offer, you can see there’s two parts to it: “bet” and “get”.
+There are two parts to that offer: “bet” and “get”.
 In matched betting, you need to do the first part to be able to unlock the value in the second part.
 Let’s take a closer look:

-Qualifying bet: By betting the £5 that the offer asks for, you’re qualifying for the reward of the free bet.
+Qualifying bet: To qualify for the reward part of the free bet offer, you need to bet at least £5.
 Remember, matched betting means that you’re not really betting £5 of your own money because you’ll also place a similar lay bet which will effectively cancel the back out.

 A quick step-by-step example of matched betting: